duskcus/duskcus.github.io/views/laravel/beginner/index.md

 <h2>INTRODUCTION</h2>

 <h3>What is Laravel?</h3>
 <p>Laravel is a great framework for quickly building web apps, with a large ecosystem.
-While it's slightly slower than some frameworks, the difference is often negligible.
-It's ideal for most projects unless when N2 notation becomes critical, which in 99% of cases it won't.</p>
+It can handle a good amount of concurrent users with octane, and openswoole.
+I guess the only downside is that its logic distribution doesn't make any sense.</p>

 <h3>What do you need?</h3>
 <p>Basics in the following:</p>